mg97-2022/Amazon-clone/README.md

 3- Fetching data from restful API

-4- Favorite movies page for each user managed by firebase as backend
+4- Cart page managed by redux and orders page for previous purchases for each user

 5- Fully responsive on mobile, tablet and desktop